Fannon/mobo-documentation/Modeling/ProjectStructure/field.md

     * Record
     * Temperature

-To define a semantic datatype, declare the "format" in addition to the "type":
+To define a semantic data type, declare the `format` in addition to the "type":

 ```yaml
 type: string